ragavi94/DevopsProject/milestone3/README.md

 Execute a script which would send the marqdown to html conversion as a http request to the load balancing IP instead of calling the marqdown.render locally.
 This script returns a prompt to which we have to provide the master IP and nodeport, which is set as an environment variable in the checkbox production server.

 cd DevopsProject/milestone3/ansible_scripts/

 sudo ansible-playbook checkbox_marqdown.yml -i inventory --ask-vault-pass -e @~/DevopsProject/milestone3/ansible_scripts/vars/main.yml

+1. You should now be able to see the MArqdown getting rendered on the "researchers.html" page of Checkbox.io

+2. Destroy a worker VM on Digital Ocean and refresh the page.
+The Marqdown is still rendered demonstrating high availabiltyof the Microservice.

 SPECIAL COMPONENT - CANARY RELEASE FOR CHECKBOX.IO: